 Parco Nazionale dell’Appennino Lucano – Val d’Agri – Lagonegrese

-This is National Park has been established in 2007, the last one in Italy.
-It's in the Basilicata region and it is divided in 3 areas, according to the degree of urbanization.
+This National Park was established in 2007, the last one in Italy.
+It’s in the Basilicata region and it is divided in 3 areas, according to the degree of urbanization.
 It is rich in forests and as fauna it boasts wolves, wild boars and otters.
-Grumentum is an archaeological park, called the "Pompeii Lucana", that in 207 b.C. stopped Hannibal and today has interesting ruins and a roman amphitheatre that in summer becomes an open-air theatre.
+Grumentum is an archaeological park, called the “Pompeii Lucana”, that in 207 b.C. stopped Hannibal and today has interesting ruins and a roman amphitheatre that in summer becomes an open-air theatre.